Region & Language Selector

-Today’s XC, marathon and stage race courses get more and more demanding with regards to difficulty and steepness of descents, roughness of terrain and punchiness of climbs, clearly asking for the rule book of short travel race bikes to be re-written.
+Today’s XC, marathon and stage race courses get more and more demanding; steeper, rougher, harder, punchier and clearly asking for the rule book of short travel race bikes to be re-written.
 On top of that, there is a growing group of riders who are looking for lightweight trail weapons that combine the climbing and sprinting ability of an XC race bike with a ‘trail-ability’ of a trail bike.

 For us, it was time to look at our NINETY-SIX and create a new and exciting reincarnation of our former World Cup proven XC and marathon machine.
-The new feature-loaded NINETY-SIX inherits the forward-searching race genes of the old NINETY-SIX and combines it with readiness and ability to tackle today’s demanding XC and marathon courses.
-The hugely capable 2021 frame platform is the perfect basis for a fun-packed, fast and trail loving short travel full suspension machine.
+The latest feature-loaded third version of the NINETY-SIX inherits the forward-surging race genes of the old NINETY-SIX and combines it with readiness and ability to tackle today’s demanding XC and marathon courses.
+The hugely capable frame platform of the NINETY-SIX III is the perfect basis for a fun-packed, fast and trail loving short travel full suspension machine.

-Worldwide the cycling press is even talking about a new category - down-country bikes.
-Down-country bikes are as light as possible to climb even the steepest mountains with ease, but also able to handle challenging trails with more panache as the travel numbers would suggest.
+The worldwide cycling press is even talking about a separate category: 'down-country'.
+Down-country bikes are as light as possible to climb even the steepest mountains with ease, but also able to handle challenging trails with more panache than the travel numbers would suggest.
 Depending on the configuration, the NINETY-SIX is available in a more classic cross-country (NINETY-SIX RC) or a down-country (NINETY-SIX) setup.
 The RC models have a 100 mm fork in the front, super fast rolling tyres and a lighter front brake.
 The (non RC) NINETY-SIX models have 120 mm in the front, more grippy tyres and a more powerful front brake.

-However, whichever model you look at, they all have improved downhill capability due to the updated geometry and the more progressive suspension configuration.
-So, the range of use is even bigger as it was with the last generation.
-The NINETY-SIX can be used as a long-distance endurance bike, where two water bottles are always a big advantage, as a super-light trail bike, or as a classic cross-country race bike.
+However, whichever model you look at, they all have improved downhill capability due to the updated geometry and the more progressive suspension configuration so, the range of use is even bigger than ever.
+The NINETY-SIX can be used as a long-distance endurance bike (where two water bottles are always a big advantage), as a super-light trail bike or as a classic cross-country race bike.

-Our new NINETY-SIX is available in two versions.
-The more race-focused RC version with 100 mm fork travel and the more trail orientated version with 120 mm upfront.
+Our latest NINETY-SIX is available in two versions; the more race-focused RC version with 100 mm fork travel and the more trail orientated version with 120 mm upfront.
 The longer fork does not just offer the ability to handle rough trails better, but it also slackens the head angle and gives the bike a more playful character.
 Both versions are based on full carbon frames.

-Due to the lack of a rear pivot point and the introduction of the ‘P-Flex’ flex pivot, we have given the seat stays as much space as possible to act as a leaf spring.
+Due to the lack of a rear pivot point and the introduction of the P-FLEX pivot, we have given the seat stays as much space as possible to act as a leaf spring.
 To do that, we have equipped our NINETY-SIX with the smaller and less bulky flat mount rear brake.
-The brake is easier to adjust than the post mount brake and allows for a more straight-lines shape of the seat stays.
+The brake is easier to adjust than a post mount brake and allows a more straight-lined shape for the seat stays.

-To give the rider maximum control over the lockout function while offering the preferred paddle actuated dropper post, we have specced our NINETY-SIX with the super intuitive Twistlock lockout from Sram.
-A simple twist locks out the shock, while an easy to reach release button opens the shock back up again.
+To give the rider maximum control over the lockout function while offering the preferred paddle actuated dropper post, we have specced our NINETY-SIX with the super intuitive Twistloc lockout from SRAM.
+A simple twist of the wrist locks out the shock and the fork (model depending), while an easy to reach release button opens the suspension back up again.
 Fast, simple and less cockpit clutter.

 An additional fixing point below the top tube that offers the option to attach a spare tube, tool or small spare parts safely and securely.

-To allow longer dropper posts to be fitted we have created the new NINETY-SIX frame with extended insert depth.
-This allows us to fit a 170 mm dropper post into a size large frame on the down-country specific NINETY-SIX 8000, giving the rider maximum control and manoeuvrability on rougher terrain.
+To allow longer dropper posts to be fitted we have created the latest NINETY-SIX frame with extended insert depth.
+This allows us, for example, to fit a 170 mm dropper post into a size large frame on the down-country specific NINETY-SIX 7000, giving the rider maximum control and manoeuvrability on rougher terrain.

-Today’s demanding course push man and machine to its limits.
+Today’s demanding courses push man and machine to its limits.
 To reduce the risk of chain drop, we have developed a MERIDA chain guide.
 It is extremely light and small in appearance while making sure that the chain stays perfectly in place.
-It is adjustable to various chainring sizes and maintains its minimalistic appearance whatever the chosen chainring size.
+It is adjustable to various chainring sizes and maintains its minimalistic appearance, whatever the chosen chainring size.

-For easy maintenance the NINETY-SIX comes with outbound threaded bottom brackets, making last-minute bottom bracket changes fast and straightforward.
+For easy maintenance the NINETY-SIX comes with outboard threaded bottom brackets, making last-minute bottom bracket changes fast and straightforward.

 All control cables like gear, brake and dropper post cable enter the frame through a specifically shaped headset cap, cleaning up the cockpit area while also keeping them out of harm’s way.
 Only the internally routed cable for the rear shock lockout enters the frame directly into the top tube for extra smooth lockout action.

-‘Non-Slip Tightening’ was first introduced at our ONE-TWENTY.
-A big advantage of this system is that all pivot bolts can be tightened and untightened from just one side with a Torx 30 key and there is no need to fix the opposite side of the bolt either.
-This is just a small detail, but everybody who services their own bike knows the advantage of this time-saving system.
+NON-SLIP TIGHTENING was first introduced on our ONE-TWENTY.
+A big advantage of this system is that all pivot bolts can be tightened and untightened from just one side with a Torx 30 key and there is no need to hold the opposite side of the bolt.
+This is just a small detail, but everybody who services their own bike will know the advantage of this time-saving system.

 GEOMETRY AND SUSPENSION PLATFORM

-To get the new NINETY-SIX ready for today’s XC/marathon and down-country challenges, we looked at a long list of features in the development process.
-Besides the ones mentioned above, we paid particular attention to the geometry and the new suspension platform.
+To get the latest NINETY-SIX ready for today’s XC/marathon and down-country challenges, we looked at a long list of features in the development process.
+Besides the ones mentioned above, we paid particular attention to the geometry and the unique suspension platform.

 In the ‘olden days’, the main focus for an XC/marathon race machine was outstanding climbing performance.
 Today the downhill performance becomes more and more important as courses become more demanding not just on the way up, but even more so, on the way down.
 To improve the downhill performance, we have tweaked the geometry by making the head angle 1.5° slacker (in the trail version even 3°), by increasing the reach (from 449 mm to 473 mm on a size L frame) and by lowering the bottom bracket and stand over height.
 All these changes make the bike more stable, and there is more space to manoeuvre on the bike.
 Also, the rider feels more integrated into the bike.
 But not only the downhill related parameters have become more modern.
 The seat angle got at least 1.5° (and on some sizes even 2°) steeper, making it easier to put more pressure on the pedals.

 But a good geometry is nothing without a perfectly working suspension platform.
-Compared to the last generation, the new NINETY-SIX leverage ratio is more progressive.
+Compared to the last generation, the latest NINETY-SIX III leverage ratio is more progressive.
 The progression is more than 7% which perfectly matches the small air chambers of cross-country shocks.
 The higher ratio at the beginning of the travel makes the suspension sensitive to small impacts, and the progression gives it great support in the mid-travel.
-On top of that, we are introducing the new P-FLEX system.
-The new system has no seat-/chainstay pivot point, which has a positive effect on weight as well as stiffness.
+On top of that, we have introduced the unique P-FLEX system.
+The P-FLEX system has no seat-/chainstay pivot point, which has a positive effect on weight as well as stiffness.
 The material properties of the frame and the leaf-spring-like frame design allow sufficient flex without having an impact on durability.

 Both elements, geometry and suspension, work in perfect harmony and create the most capable, supportive and most likely fastest NINETY-SIX in our history so that you can enjoy TRAIL AND TRACK AT FULL GAS.